Canadian Tire

 Credit Facilities

-Committed bank lines1 $1,999 $300 $2,250
+Committed bank lines $2,997 $1,100 $300

-Available bank lines $1,977 $195 $1,847
+Available bank lines $2,997 $1,100 $296

-Lenders 7 Canadian + 4 International
+Lenders 8 Canadian + 2 International

 Financial Institutions

-7 Canadian Financial Institutions Bank of Nova Scotia
+Bank of Nova Scotia 7 Canadian Financial Institutions

-2CT REIT usage includes $5.0 million letters of credit outstanding under its committed bank lines.
+2Retail usage includes the back-stop for U.S. commercial paper, which had Nil Canadian dollar equivalent outstanding as at December 28,2024 (see below).
+CT REIT usage includes $2.5 million letters of credit outstanding under its committed bank lines.

 U.S. Commercial Paper

-Canadian Tire Corporation, Limited (CTC) has a U.S. dollar-denominated commercial paper program that allows it to issue up to a maximum aggregate principal amount of US$1.0 billion of short-term promissory notes into the U.S. Tier 2 market.
+Canadian Tire Corporation, Limited (CTC) has a U.S. dollar-denominated commercial paper (CP) program that allows it to issue up to a maximum aggregate principal amount of US$1.0 billion of short-term promissory notes into the U.S. Tier 2 market.
 CP can be issued under this program with terms to maturity ranging from one to 270 days.
-Any issuance made under the program will rank equally in right of payment with all other unsecured and unsubordinated obligations to creditors of CTC.
+Any CP issuance made under this program will rank equally in right of payment with all other unsecured and unsubordinated obligations to creditors of CTC.

-Program Size Canadian dollar Equivalent OutstandingCredit Ratings
+Program Size Canadian Dollar Equivalent OutstandingCredit Ratings

-U.S. $1.0 billion $21.7Credit Ratings
+U.S. $1.0 billion NilCredit Ratings